Image

 One of the two E-9A surveillance aircraft of the USAF, with a large radar attached to the side of the fuselage.

 The Canadian forces used the short body Dash Eights designated as CC-142 and CT-142.
-The latter is shown here.
+The latter, with a long radar nose, is shown here.

 DHC-8 Series 300

 This version is also used by the US military.
-RO-6A is the designation for a US Army electronic observation platform based on the DHC-8-315, the successor of the RO-5 based on the Dash 7.
+RO-6A Saturn Arch is the designation for a US Army electronic observation platform based on the DHC-8-315, the successor of the RO-5 based on the Dash 7.
+It has many blade antennas and a few radomes.
 The US Army parachuting team "Golden Knights" uses two DHC-8-315s which are know as C-147A.

-A Dash Eight Series 300, a DHC-8-311 to be precise.
+A Dash 8 Series 300, a DHC-8-311 to be precise.
 Note the emergency exit behind the wings, at the third cabin window from the left.

-Main landing gear of DHC-8-301, with a short streamline body on the diagonal leg and straight body on aft leg.
+The main landing gear of DHC-8-301 has straight main legs and a short streamline body on the diagonal leg and straight body on aft leg.

 DHC-8 Series 400